Our Science

 DeepRVAT - AI-powered rare-variant association testing

-Oliver Stegle et al. DKFZ
+Oliver Stegle (DKFZ) et al.

 Rare genetic variants can have large effects on human health, but their impacts are difficult to detect with standard methods.
 We developed DeepRVAT, a rare variant analysis framework for modeling disease risk and biological traits through the integration of rare variant annotations.